 Interestingly, very few people consider the real estate business as "consignment selling," but that is exactly what it is - hiring a licensed professional (agent) to handle all parts of the selling process for you.
 You still own the home (item), but the real estate agent sells it for you on commission, using all of their expertise, resources, and technology.

 The second most expensive items are "homes on wheels" or recreational vehicles (RVs) - motorhomes, fifth wheels, travel trailers, campers.
-Because the value-to-complexity relationship is similar for RVs and homes, professional consignment has quietly become big business among the thousands of licensed RV dealerships throughout the United States.
+Because the value-to-complexity relationship is similar for RVs, motorhomes, campers and homes, professional consignment has quietly become big business among the thousands of licensed RV dealerships throughout the United States.
 In recent years, automotive consignment has become a highly effective and convenient way for private owners to sell their RVs for retail value.
 RV consignment rewards private owners with more money than traditional trade-in offers and eliminates the burden, hassles and hazards of attempting 'For Sale By Owner.'